 - Bodily injury to someone while on your property.

 Many people make the mistake of not buying condominium insurance because they may think the homeowner’s association is responsible for covering the damage.
 Unfortunately, this can be a costly mistake if a fire or other disaster affects your condo.
 Save yourself the physical and financial burden by purchasing the right insurance to give you the coverage you need.

 Before you commit to condo insurance, it is important to look at all the ways you can reduce the cost of your premiums.
 One of the best ways is to install a security system in your condo.
 This system will monitor for break-ins and fires, giving you peace of mind that your home and your family are safe.
 It is also appealing to the insurance company, reducing the amount you have to pay for your coverage.
 Even smoke detectors, fire extinguishers and deadbolt locks can improve your premiums.
 Buying your condominium insurance from the same company as your car and life insurance can also save you money.

 Check Your By-Laws

 Every condominium association requires specific coverage, typically detailed in their by-laws.
 For instance, the by-laws may dictate that condo owners are responsible for everything inside the walls of their home.
 This can include any permanently-attached fixtures and other improvements you have made in the condo.
 Providing a copy of the by-laws to your insurance agent will ensure everything is covered as it should be.
 Condo insurance is different than your typical homeowner’s insurance policy.
 Condo associations are responsible for covering the costs of replacing the building or performing any necessary external repairs.
 However, individual residents within the condo building are responsible for their own insurance coverage for their belongings, as well as anything else inside the condo.
 This is sometimes known as “walls in.”
-If you need condo insurance, contact us at Steven Graves Insurance.
+If you need condo insurance, contact us at Steven Graves Insurance Agency.
 We take pride in helping our clients find the right insurance at the most affordable rates.